timnewsham/FuchsiaNotes/DevMgr.md

             - kerneldebug
             - @<cmd>
         - DC_OP_STATUS
 - devfs_publish is used to put a device into /dev
     - make a fs node
     - if appropriate, link it into /dev/class/<proto>/
     - add it to the parent dir
     - notify anyone listening for changes

+- TODO list
+    - dm/dmctl
+    - more details on vfs and how libc and devmgr cooperate to present filesystems
+    - more stuff on mounting?
+    - more stuff on driver loading and shared libs perhaps lots of details on matching and binding drivers?  perhaps this could go in separate ddk documentation

 ------
 # DEVHOST